 A builder can only do his best work if he has a full and detailed set of professional design drawings to work from.
 Armed with these drawings he can then give you, the client, a detailed quotation before he starts work so that budget problems don’t arise later in the project.

 A reputable builder will always recommend an architect that you can use for your project.

-Why would you use an architect for a garden office, garden room or other small building project such as a porch or conservatory?
+Why would you use an architect for a garden office or other small building project such as a porch or conservatory?

 - To ensure that it looks appropriate and suits its surroundings.

 - To ensure that it is going to be built correctly using sympathetic materials.